jaerodyne/covid19-data-ruby/README.md

 ## Covid19Data-Ruby

 A Ruby wrapper for the [Coronavirus Tracker API](https://github.com/ExpDev07/coronavirus-tracker-api), which by default takes data directly from the [Coronavirus (nCoV) Data Repository](https://github.com/CSSEGISandData/COVID-19), provided by Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).
-An alternative data source pulls from U.S. County data that comes from the Conference of State Bank Supervisors.
+An alternative data source can be specified and will instead pull from the U.S. County data that comes from the Conference of State Bank Supervisors.

 ## Installation